 Scholars and students have long set themselves the challenge of translation.
 Heaney show-cases his skills in this version after Baudelaire.
-Heaney is loyal to Baudelaire’s picture of human misery and his rejection of belief in a better life after death.
+He is loyal to Baudelaire’s picture of human misery and his rejection of belief in a better life after death.

 The speaker is strolling along the dusty quays of the Seine, past the stalls of Parisian ‘bouquinistes’ still to be found there more than 150 years later.
-He has chanced upon anatomical plates as he flicks the pages of books yellowed like mummies Slumbering in forgotten crates.
+He has chanced upon anatomical plates as he flicks the pages of books yellowed like mummies slumbering in forgotten crates.

-The sight of the human body reduced to skeleton possesses an odd beauty, its illustrator deemed gravely sensitive to the sad Mementoes of anatomy; the plates represent a form of art: mysterious candid studies including shaded areas of soft tissue, red slobland around the bones;
+The sight of the human body reduced to skeleton possesses an odd beauty, its illustrator deemed gravely sensitive to the sad mementoes of anatomy; the plates represent a form of art: mysterious candid studies including shaded areas of soft tissue, red slobland around the bones;

-He selects an example for its particular subject matter: flayed men and skeletons Digging the earth like navvies.
+He selects an example for its particular subject matter: flayed men and skeletons digging the earth like navvies.

 Faced with the incongruous paradox of dead men working unrelenting soil the speaker questions what might conceivably be the purpose of their work (what barns/ for you to fill) and the nature of a ‘gang-master’ requiring cemetery labour from the boneyard.

-Their significance emerges: they are emblems of the truth; the grave brings no respite to Death’s lifers on day-release.
+Their significance emerges: they are emblems of the truth; the grave brings no respite to death’s lifers on day-release.